 - Column Name: Name of the column on the file.

-- Example Data: Example data on the file matching this column.
+- Example Data: Example data on the file matches this column.

 - Matching Field: Field that column maps to on Reward Gateway.
 We have automatic mapping on most fields, however, it’s advised to manually check if these fields are required.
 If the column is mapped to ‘-- Ignore --’ this column will be ignored from the upload.

-Review all changes carefully in this step and click Finish to complete the setup.
+Review all changes carefully in this step and click on “Enable Integration” to complete the setup.

 Step 3: Managing notifications